athirazizi/RayTracing/README.md

 ```

 The reason we iterate the $y$ axis in the outer loop is because we want to be more friendly with the CPU cache (in terms of the layout of the buffer in memory):
-- as we go 1 uint32_t forwards we are going horizontally across the image
+- as we go $1$ `uint32_t` forwards we are going horizontally across the image.
-- if we iterated the $x$ axis in the outer loop we would be skipping a portion of memory by going a full row forwards and this will slow down our program because the CPU cannot fetch the memory as easily.
+- If we iterated the $x$ axis in the outer loop we would be skipping a portion of memory by going a full row forwards.
+This will slow down our program because the CPU cannot fetch the memory as easily.

-We can easily calculate what the coordinate should be in the nested for loop:
+We can determine the coordinate in the nested for loop:

 ```cpp
 glm::vec2 coord = { (float)x / (float)m_FinalImage->GetWidth(), (float)y / (float)m_FinalImage->GetHeight() };
 ```

-The coordinate is `x` divided by the total width of the image, and `y` divided by the total height. <br>
+The coordinate is `x` divided by the total width of the image, and `y` divided by the total height.

-We have to cast the variables as float to perform float division, if not, it will perform integer division.
+We have to typecast the variables as float to perform float division, if not it will perform integer division.

-Then, we can set each pixel colour using the `PerPixel()` function at the appropriate location:
+We can then set each pixel colour using the `PerPixel()` function at the appropriate coordinate:

 ```cpp
 m_ImageData[x + y * m_FinalImage->GetWidth()] = PerPixel(coord);